aeneasr/morula/README.md

 Monorepositories, or monorepos, are repositories that contain multiple code bases that belong together.
-They allow efficient work on a complex project that was broken up into several subprojects to make things more manageable.
+They allow efficient work on a complex project that is broken up into several subprojects to make things more manageable.

 Examples of popular monorepos are: